Suicide Attack On Kabul Classroom Kills 20, Mostly Young Women - UrduPoint

 The United Nations' special rapporteur on Afghanistan, Richard Bennett, condemned the attack.

-"Onslaught on education for Hazaras must end.
+"Onslaught on education for Hazaras & Shiites must end.
 Stop attacks on Afghanistan's future, stop international crimes," he said on Twitter.

-Afghanistan's Hazaras have faced persecution for decades, targeted by the Taliban during their insurgency against the former US-backed government and by IS.
+US Special Representative for Afghanistan Thomas West described the attack as "heartbreaking", tweeting that there is "no justification for attacking innocent students."
+Afghanistan's Shiite Hazaras have faced persecution for decades, targeted by the Taliban during their insurgency against the former US-backed government and by IS -- both of which consider Shiites heretics.

 Families on Friday rushed to hospitals where ambulances arrived with victims, and lists of those confirmed dead or wounded were posted on the walls.